MagicStack/MagicPython/README.md

 This is a package with preferences and syntax highlighter for cutting edge Python 3.
 The syntax is compatible with
 [Sublime Text](http://www.sublimetext.com).
-It is meant to be a drop-in replacement for the default Pyhton package.
+It is meant to be a drop-in replacement for the default Python package.

 The main motivation behind this package was the difficulty of using modern Python with other common syntax highlighters.
 They do a good job of the 90% of